tbrowne5/crisprHAL/README.md

 # 5: Validate the training of the model

-Perform 5-fold cross validation with the TevSpCas9 dataset constructed on the eSpCas9 base model:
+Perform 5-fold cross validation with the TevSpCas9 dataset transfer learning from the eSpCas9 base model:
 ```
 python crisprHAL.py train TevSpCas9
 ```